vparizot/vparizot.github.io/_pages/lab2.md

 ---
-title: "Lab 2: Multiplexed 7-Segment Display"
+title: "Multiplexed 7-Segment Display"
 description: "An introduction to multiplexing with seven segment displays."

 permalink: /multiplexingProject/

 ---
+*An introduction to multiplexing with seven segment displays.*
 ## Introduction & Learning Objectives
 <!-- Brief (e.g., 3-5 sentence) description of the main goals of the assignment and what was done. -->
-In Lab 2, I implemented a time-multiplexing scheme to drive two seven-segment displays with a single set of FPGA I/O pins.
+In this project, I implemented a time-multiplexing scheme to drive two seven-segment displays with a single set of FPGA I/O pins.
 These displayed two independent hexadecimal numbers read from seperate DIP switches and was driven by a single seven-segment decoder HDL module.
 I also displayed the sum of the numbers on five LEDs.
 In doing so, I practiced application of transistors and modular verilog.

 More information on the lab requirements can be found on the [E155 Lab 2 Course Page](https://hmc-e155.github.io/lab/lab2/).